colivarese/Cesar-Olivares-Portfolio/README.md

 [Portfolio](https://colivarese.github.io/Portfolio/)

-- Potato Leaves Disease Classification on Google Cloud 🥔🥬🍂 On this project a Convolutional Neural Network model is trained using images from potato leaves, with three clases, healthy and two with diseases.
+- Potato Leaves Disease Classification on Google Cloud 🥔🥬🍂 -On this project a Convolutional Neural Network model is trained using images from potato leaves, with three clases, healthy and two with diseases.
 The model achieves an accuracy around 0.95.
  The model is used in a React local webpage having a drag and drop function, which returns the predicted class with its accuracy.